 - Szeling, New Hanoian, May 2012 -

-This place has steadily improved over the past couple of years, moving from Van Mieu to Xuan Dieu, and increasing in size from 1 floor to 3.
 It’s a wonderful space, an oasis of serenity in a busy world.
 The variety of yoga and pilates classes is excellent.
 From beginner to advanced, from medical to kids, etc. Lots of choices for everyone.

 Marzena the owner is always looking to try new things and welcomes suggestions.